 - Documentation of all requests for time (candidate and federal issue ads)

 - Whether request is accepted or rejected

 - The rate charged

-- The date and time on which the ad aired
+- The date(s)/time(s) when the ad aired

-- > The class of time that is purchased
+- The "class of time" that is purchased

+- Fixed, preemptible with notice, preemptible without notice, ROS, etc.

+- Morning drive, evening drive, midday, ROS, etc.